fwinkelbauer/fwinkelbauer.github.io/content/notes/software-development.md

 - Treat code like a garden.
 You are never "done"
 - Prefer immutability
 - Model actions as data
-- Abstractions and data schemas are hard to get right.
+- Abstractions and data schemata are hard to get right.
 You will most likely change them in the future, so prepare yourself
 - Time != Money
 - Technical excellence is not everything